 Allergic Rhinitis, commonly referred to as hay fever, is the chronic inflammation of the nasal lining caused by allergens.
 These allergens include dust, animal dander, or pollen.
 Symptoms may also occur after eating food you are allergic to.
 Symptoms include runny nose, sneezing, congestion, itchiness, and watery eyes.

 Atrophic Rhinitis is a chronic inflammation of the nasal lining caused by thinning of nasal membranes.
-It is often recognized by the formation of dry crusts in a nasal cavity that resulted from atrophy of the mucous nasal lining and underlying bone.
+It is often recognized by the formation of dry crusts in a nasal cavity that results from atrophy of the mucous nasal lining and underlying bone.
 Symptoms may include nasal crusting, widening nasal cavities, and loss of smell.

 A Deviated Septum occurs when the septum –the wall that separates the nose into left and right halves– is severely shifted away from the midline.
-When a septum is deviated the bone and cartilage that divide the nose are crooked and can make breathing difficult.
+When a septum is deviated, the bone and cartilage that divide the nose are crooked and can make breathing difficult.
 Deviated septum symptoms include blockage of one or both nostrils, nasal congestion–sometimes one-sided, frequent nosebleeds, frequent sinus infections, facial pain, headaches, postnasal drip and noisy breathing during sleep (in infants and young children).

 Ear Infections, also called otitis media, occur when a cold, allergy, or upper respiratory infection leads to bacteria or viruses in the middle ear and blocks the Eustachian tube, causing accumulation of pus and mucus behind the eardrum.
 Common symptoms are ear pain, feeling of fullness in the ear, fluid draining from the ear(s), fever and hearing loss.